bonevboyan/TaskerMaster/README.md

 # Taskord

 ## Project Infomation
 This is my project from the [ASP.NET Core course at the **Software University**](https://softuni.bg/trainings/3601/asp-dot-net-core-february-2022).
 It is a server-side ASP.NET Core 5.0 application.
+See my course grade [here](https://softuni.bg/certificates/details/132644/83f7f568).
 <br/><br/>

 ## Project Overview